matrix-org/matrix.org/content/foundation/governing-board/index.md

   * 2 seats for the Spec Core Team – these are the members of the Spec Core Team that looks after the spec.
   * Managing Director – this is the Foundation's head of staff.

-Elections are being held in the second quarter of each calendar year, alternating halves of the Consituency Groups representatives on the Governing Board as per the following calendar:
+Elections are being held in the second quarter of each calendar year, alternating halves of the Constituency Groups representatives on the Governing Board as per the following calendar:

 * April-June 2024, and any subsequent even-numbered years: Guardians, SCT, Platinum and Ecosystem
 * April-June 2025, and any subsequent odd-numbered years: Gold, Silver, Individual, Associate